 📋 Ingredients and notes

-To make homemade vegan refried beans, you'll need a can of pinto beans, couple of cloves of garlic, half an onion, a jalapeno, cumin powder, red chili powder, and salt.
+To make these homemade dairy free, gluten free refried beans, you'll need a can of pinto beans, fresh garlic cloves, onions, jalapeno, cumin powder, red chili powder, and salt.

 Notes and Variations

 - Using black beans, kidney beans or navy beans.
-You can totally use black beans or kidney beans to make this recipe, but just note that the cook time might slightly vary!
-Navy beans are a good candidate too (or you can check out this Southern Navy Bean recipe but make it vegetarian!)
+You can totally use black beans, kidney beans or navy beans to make this recipe, but note that the cook time might slightly vary!
+Check out this post on the key differences between black beans and pinto beans.

-- Using dry beans versus canned beans: I personally prefer the canned beans since they make the job so much easier!
-However, if you want to use dry pinto beans, soak them overnight (with at least an inch of water over them).
-Drain water, add 10 cups of water for every pound of pinto beans, and cook on medium heat 2.5 hours.
+- Using dry beans versus canned beans: I prefer canned beans since they make the job so much easier!
+But you can use dry beans as well, just make sure to soak them overnight and cook them before you use them here.

-- Adjusting seasoning: This is the simplest version of the recipe.
-Feel free to adjust the red chili powder to your spice tolerance, or add other seasonings to your taste!
+- Adjust seasoning: This is the simplest version of the recipe.
+Feel free to adjust red chili powder to your spice tolerance, or add other seasonings to your taste!

 📖 How to make homemade refried beans

-Heat a skillet on medium heat.
+Heat a large skillet over medium-high heat.
 I prefer using an enameled cast iron skillet when I'm not using oil.
 If you're not oil free, you can add a tablespoon of oil.
-Else, add a tablespoon or two of water, followed by the diced onions and jalapenos.
-Make sure to chop up the aromatics as small as possible!
+Or, add a few tablespoons of water, followed by diced onions and jalapeños.
+Sauté for about 4-5 minutes until soft.

 👩🏽🍳Top tips and FAQs